Let's face it. The global stock markets are pretty scary for many people.

 You can get more details and learn more about REITS and crowdfunded real estate in this review.

 The investment strategy is sound.
-The investment team looks for multi-family properties (apartments, condos, etc.) that have positive cash flow (renters) in good neighborhoods.
+The investment team looks for multi-family properties (apartments, condos, etc.) with positive cash flow (renters) in good neighborhoods.
 The value add in their property selection comes from finding properties that need some work.
 We're not talking about a complete redo.
 Instead, the building might need a new roof, updated bathrooms or kitchens, or maybe a fresh coat of paint.

 With the improvements, they can charge more rent when the leases expire, and new tenants come on board.